afraitaneayal/poll_power_api_definition/README.md

-apps works with candidates and voters first we dedicate part for candidate to register then we close registration for candidates
+apps works with candidates and voters first we dedicate part for candidate to register then we close registration for candidates second we open registration for voter and launch the voting timer